Online therapy for expats

 Your relationship with home becomes complicated in ways that blindside you.
 Going back feels parochial and small - the weather's grey, salaries are laughable, everyone's complaining about nothing.
 But Dubai never feels real either.
 You're caught between a life that feels too limited and one that feels too artificial.
 Neither place is home anymore.

 This isn't about gratitude or perspective.
 Sometimes having everything you thought you wanted just makes the emptiness more obvious.
-When external success doesn't fix internal problems, you're forced to confront the uncomfortable possibility that the problem might be you.
+When external success doesn't fix internal problems, you're forced to confront the uncomfortable possibility that some part of the difficulty came with you.

 The heat that never lets up.
 The superficiality of conversations at brunch.
 The constant performance of happiness, of having made the right choice, of living your best life.
-It all compounds into a peculiar kind of suffocation.
+It can all compound into a peculiar kind of suffocation.
 You're living in a shopping mall pretending to be a city, surrounded by other people who are also pretending everything's amazing.
-And beneath the Instagram-perfect surface, you're quietly drowning.
+And beneath the Instagram-perfect surface, you may feel quietly overwhelmed.

 The exhaustion isn't from working hard.
 It's from performing a version of yourself that's acceptable here, ambitious, relentlessly positive, grateful for the opportunity, whilst the real you suffocates somewhere underneath.
 The conversations at networking events where people's eyes glaze over if you're not in finance or real estate.
 The friends who disappear when you change jobs or companies.
 The dawning realisation that this city doesn't see you as a person.
 It sees you as a function.

 This isn't about adjusting to Dubai life or learning to love the city.
-It's about understanding why success feels suffocating, why money doesn't fix emptiness, and why you feel more trapped now than you did before you had all this supposed freedom.
+It's about understanding why success might feel suffocating, why money doesn't necessarily fix emptiness, and why you may feel more trapped now than you did before you had all this supposed freedom.

-Psychodynamic therapy looks at what happens when you get everything you thought you wanted and discover it's not enough.
-Not the surface-level explanations, stress, homesickness, culture shock, but the deeper patterns.
-Why external achievement doesn't touch internal emptiness.
-What you were actually running from when you took that contract, and why it followed you here.
+Psychodynamic therapy looks at what can happen when you get everything you thought you wanted and discover it's not enough.
+Not only the surface-level explanations, stress, homesickness, culture shock, but the deeper patterns.
+Why external achievement may not touch internal emptiness.
+What you may have been running from when you took that contract, and why it followed you here.
 The cost of abandoning yourself to maintain a lifestyle that looks perfect from the outside.
 The pattern of chasing the next promotion, the next upgrade, the next milestone, whilst avoiding the question of what any of it is actually for.

 Often, Dubai becomes a place where you can run very fast whilst going nowhere meaningful.
-The work is about understanding what you're running from and why you keep choosing contexts where real intimacy and authenticity feel impossible.
+The work is about understanding what you might be running from and why you may keep choosing contexts where real intimacy and authenticity feel impossible.
 The goal isn't to fix your expat experience.
-It's to help you stop abandoning yourself in service of maintaining your lifestyle.
+It's to help you notice where you abandon yourself in service of maintaining your lifestyle.
 Sometimes that means finding a way to stay that doesn't require you to disappear.
 Sometimes it means admitting you need to leave.
-Often, it means recognising that the problem isn't the location - it's the pattern you keep repeating.
+Often, it means recognising that the problem may not only be the location - it may be the pattern you keep repeating.

 You need to be able to express the complexity of feeling simultaneously privileged and miserable, successful and suffocated, free and trapped.
 That requires nuance that's hard to achieve in your second language.
-You also need someone who understands that your problems aren't solved by gratitude or perspective.
-That having everything you thought you wanted and still feeling empty isn't ingratitude - it's information.
-Sometimes the life that looks perfect from the outside genuinely is killing you from the inside, and pretending otherwise doesn't help.
+You also need someone who understands that gratitude and perspective do not always resolve the problem.
+Having everything you thought you wanted and still feeling empty isn't necessarily ingratitude - it can be information.
+Sometimes the life that looks perfect from the outside feels deeply wrong from the inside, and pretending otherwise doesn't help.

-I'm a UK-trained psychodynamic therapist offering online therapy to expats in Dubai and international clients worldwide.
+I'm a UK-trained psychodynamic therapist offering online therapy to expats in Dubai and international clients worldwide, excluding the USA and Canada.
 This is psychodynamic work, which means we look at patterns rather than just symptoms.
 Why you chose Dubai.
-Why success feels like suffocation.
-Why you keep optimising your external life whilst your internal life withers.
+Why success might feel like suffocation.
+Why you may keep optimising your external life whilst your internal life withers.

 The details: